 “I like capturing the interplay between the subject and its environment while keeping a semi-abstract composition.
 I usually do an underpainting in a vibrant colour and leave this to show through in areas of the work, adding to the layers of colour.
 Working in oils allows me to give a dynamic energy and spontaneity to my pieces.”

-Cordelia’s work has been shown in gallery exhibitions including at the Mall Galleries in London, and at Battersea, Hampstead and Bristol Affordable Art Fairs.
-A selection of brand new paintings by Cordelia will be exhibited at Battersea Affordable Art Fair in July 2021.
+Cordelia’s work has been shown in gallery exhibitions including at the Mall Galleries in London, and at Battersea, Hampstead and Bristol Affordable Art Fairs, most recently in July 2021.